arizmuajianisan/docker-wordpress-mysql-phpmyadmin/readme.md

 ```bash
 docker-compose down
 ```

+## Move the Project from Dev to Production

+**WARNING**
+Make sure you already run the Wordpress on the production server and completed the instalation.

+We will use the plugin UpdraftPlus: WP Backup & Migration Plugin.
+This plugin need to installed on both Development WP and Production WP.

+Step to perform:
+   On the Wordpress Development:
+     1. Do the full backup:
+        - Database
+        - Plugins
+        - Themes
+        - Uploads
+        - Others
+     2. Download all the backup file
+     3. Copy to your Production Server

+   On the Wordpress Production:
+      1. Go to UdraftPlus setting area
+      2. Upload the backup files
+      3. Restore with it
+   After the process is completed, you will need to login using the credentials from Development WP.

 This README provides a basic overview of how to set up and run the Docker Compose file for WordPress and MySQL.